Similes That Describe ME!

 - Collect the storyboards at the end of the lesson.
 Review them later to gauge students' understanding of the lesson content.

-- Ask for volunteers to share their storyboards with the rest of the class.
+- Ask for volunteers to either: Share their storyboards with the rest of the class.
+Share their sentence frame from the Assessment portion of the lesson.

 - Encourage students to give feedback and ask questions each time a student shares his storyboard.